 - Optimization for reference equality.

 - Check against null.

 - Check that two objects are of the same type and cast.

 - Compare each significant field:

 - if field is a primitive type, use ==

-- if field is an object, use equals()
+- if field is an object, use equals() < apply rule recursively

-if field is an array, apply to each entry

-alternatively, use Arrays.equals(a, b) or Arrays.deepEquals(a, b),
+if field is an array, apply to each entry < alternatively, use Arrays.equals(a, b) or Arrays.deepEquals(a, b),